JohnTitor36/JohnTitor36/README.md

 I work at **[Morizo](http://morizo.ru)** as **Android Developer**.
 From time to time I share **[my best practices](https://github.com/lndmflngs/awesome-ktx)**.

 - 🌱 I’m currently improving my skills in developing Android Applications
-- 🔭 I’m currently working on some Reddit project.
-Want to make a VK client and Github after it
 - 📫 How to reach me: **izinovyev42@gmail.com** or **[Telegram](https://t.me/lndmflngs)**

 You can read more about me at **[Linkedin](https://www.linkedin.com/in/иван-з-b62aba114/)**